icon/x Created with Sketch.

 Details

-Centralized Monitoring: Real-time monitoring of Cisco Nexus 9000 switches, Cisco ACI fabrics and Nexus Dashboard anomalies and advisories, with detailed information on affected network objects.
+Centralized Monitoring: Offers real-time monitoring of Cisco Nexus 9000 Series Switches, Cisco ACI fabrics, and Cisco Nexus Dashboard, providing detailed insights into anomalies and advisories with specific information about affected network objects.

-Customizable Dashboards: The default dashboard uses Base Search for faster loading, but users can create tailored views to suit their specific needs, ensuring that critical information is always at hand.
+Customizable Dashboards: Includes a default dashboard optimized for faster loading using Base Search.
+Additionally, users can create personalized views to meet their specific requirements, ensuring critical data is easily accessible.

 Overview